Grim Fandango: Original release

-Originally, the game was to be shipped in the first half of 1998 but was delayed; as a result, the game was shipped on October 28, 1998, for release on October 30, the Friday before November 2, the actual date of the Day of the Dead celebration.
-Even with the delay, the team had to drop several of the puzzles and characters from the game, including a climactic five-step puzzle against Hector LeMans at the conclusion of the game; Schafer later noted that they would have needed one to two more years to implement their original designs.
+Originally, Grim Fandago was to be shipped in the first half of 1998 but was delayed.
+It was shipped on October 28, 1998, for release on October 30, the Friday before November 2, the actual date of the Day of the Dead celebration.
+Even with the delay, the team had to drop several of the puzzles and characters, including a climactic five-step puzzle against Hector LeMans at the conclusion.
+Schafer said that they would have needed one to two more years to implement their original designs.